 NORVIS offers a wonderfully packed and varied programme of activities.
 The first session daily, is a taught class in your chosen instrument or singing.
 These include Solo Bass Viol, Viol consort, Solo Recorder, Recorder, Singing, Baroque Strings, Harpsichord and Lute/Theorbo.
 We have a large team of wonderful tutors.

 After lunch, participants may join the NORVIS Baroque orchestra (with Michael) or the choir (with Andrew), make up their own informal playing groups or have time to themselves.

 After a cuppa we have Choice of Delights sessions, a rich variety of classes aimed to broaden our musical horizons.
 Concerts each evening are a mix of lecture-recitals and concerts by the tutors and participants.
 Wednesday afternoon is free and that evening we hold a Ceilidh.
-The Friday night concert is a culmination of the week’s work, and includes the NORVIS Baroque orchestra and the choir in performance separately or together.
+The Friday night concert is a culmination of the week’s work, and includes the NORVIS Baroque orchestra and the NORVIS Choir in performance separately or together.